eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 ### Week 14
 - [x] Final pass on javadoc and comments.
-- [ ] Final pass on cleaning up code and printlns.
 - [x] Get everything working again in AWS.
 - [x] Continue converting jsps to new layouts.
 - [x] Create the landing page for the site (minus picture).